molily/molily.de/_posts/2017-12-21-robust-javascript.md

 Promises are part of ECMAScript 6 (2015).
 In older browsers that do not support Promises, a [polyfill](https://github.com/stefanpenner/es6-promise) can retrofit the Promise API.

-The point of Promises is the ability to work with asynchronous values as if they were with synchronous values.
+The point of Promises is the ability to work with asynchronous values as if they were synchronous values.
 ECMAScript 8 (2017) introduced a new way to work with Promises that closely resembles synchronous code.

 A function can be marked as asynchronous with the [`async` keyword](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function).
 Such a function returns a Promise.
 Inside the function, you can use the [`await` keyword](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await) in front of functions calls that return promises.
 The function call directly returns the unwrapped value instead of the Promise wrapper.